 She grew up on a dairy farm in Carson City, Michigan, but now happily calls the lakeshore home.
 She is married with three children and enjoys all the outdoor activities that West Michigan has to offer, although she also likes to spend time in the kitchen.
 “I grew up with lots of butter and cream, and I know how to use it.”

-Carli spends most of her time at the Zeeland office and feels a real connection with the community there.
+Carli feels a real connection with the Zeeland community.
 “Most days it feels like I’m going to see a bunch of old friends, and I think: That’s a very good feeling.”

 Cari Marzolf is a licensed audiologist with a bachelor’s and master’s degree from Central Michigan University.
 She joined CEH in 2010.